mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn.md

 * Configure your two-factor

-* Access the vpn server to download the client (if you dont have) and the config file (Used Locked profile)
+* Access the vpn server to download the client (if you don't have) and the config file (Used Locked profile)
     - Select `Login` and type your email and password (the same you used in the Onelogin)
     <span style="display:block;text-align:center">![VPN HomePage](/img/vpn_1.png)</span>
     - Download the client for your OS